chinamike65/hugo-tuolesi/content/book3/book3en.md

 72

-Master Tsongkhapa simply divided the nine hearts into four parts: The first part, when getting along with the teacher, pay attention to observe and understand the teacher's will, and obey the teacher's will, which is the heart of filial piety.
+Master Tsongkhapa simply divided the nine attitudes into four parts: The first part, when getting along with the teacher, pay attention to observe and understand the teacher's will, and obey the teacher's will, which is the heart of filial piety.

 The second part, after relying on the guru, pay attention to cherish and protect the dependence relationship with the guru, so as not to be damaged by the alienation of those who slander the master and slander the Dharma, which is the vajra heart.